-Professional Development includes trainings, workshops, coaching and ongoing opportunities
+Professional Development includes trainings, workshops, coaching and ongoing opportunities for reflection and improvement.

 Youth refers to elementary, middle and high-school-age young people (generally between the ages of 5 and 18.)
 Youth and young people are used interchangeably in this guide.